A priori and a posteriori error estimates of a $\mathcal C^0$-in-time method for the wave equation in second order formulation: Introduction

 \paragraph*{Features of the $\mathcal C^0$-in-time method.} Compared to fully DG schemes in time, the $\mathcal C^0$-in-time method involves fewer unknowns; in view of the a posteriori error analysis for the semi-discrete in time version, one can employ tools from the parabolic setting and deduce a posteriori bounds that are fully explicit with respect to the polynomial degree.
 On the other hand, a modification of the scheme seems to be suited for dynamic mesh changes in space~\cite{Karakashian-Makridakis:2005, Dong-Georgoulis-Mascotto-Wang:2025}.

 \paragraph*{First main contribution of the manuscript.} We modify the analysis in~\cite{Walkington:2014} so as to have explicit dependence on the polynomial degree for the a priori analysis of the fully-discrete scheme.
 We consider uniform polynomial degree in the spatial discretization and possibly nonuniform polynomial degree in the time discretization.
-Static meshes in space are considered.
+Static, locally quasi-uniform meshes in space are considered, allowing for small elements that in explicit schemes would impact on the CFL condition~\cite{Grote-Michel-Sauter:2021}.

 Our analysis hinges upon deriving stability estimates for the scheme, which are explicit in the polynomial degrees; see Section~\ref{subsection:stability-p-explicit}.
 Based on such stability estimates and the properties of an integrated Thom\'ee operator discussed in Section~\ref{subsection:integrated-Thomee}, a priori error estimates are proven in Section~\ref{subsection:abstract-analysis}.
 Error estimates are obtained in Section~\ref{subsection:h-p-convergence}, which are explicit in the spatial mesh size, the time steps, and the polynomial degrees.
-Optimal estimates for the error measured with respect to $L^\infty$-type norms in time is shown for sufficiently regular solutions and data for fixed polynomial degrees in time and space.
+Optimal rates for the error measured with respect to $L^\infty$-type norms in time is shown for sufficiently regular solutions and data for fixed polynomial degrees in time and space.